nivi2407/HUT/README.md

-# HUT - Household Utility Services
+# HUT - Household Utility Tracker

 HUT is a comprehensive household utility application designed to help you manage your daily tasks, expenses, and reminders effortlessly.